simon-gardier/info8010-project/README.md

 which python3 # check that the python version is the one from conda (something like /home/username/miniconda3/envs/info8010/bin/python3) conda install ipykernel
 ```
 When running the notebook, make sure to select the kernel info8010).

+### Wandb
+Ref doc: https://docs.wandb.ai/quickstart/ (We use "W&B Models")

+- First, activate from the terminal your conda env (the same you use in the notebook, i.e. info8010) and install wandb: `pip install wandb`
+- Then, login with your wandb token: `wandb login <you_token>`
+- You can find your token in your wandb account settings: https://wandb.ai/authorize
+- Should be good :) Test with the wandb-test notebook, it should run fine and you should see a new run (takes a few seconds to appear) in the wandb workspace: https://wandb.ai/s-gardier-work/wandb-test/.

 ## Ideas (Archived)